-It’s New Year’s Eve, and we are standing on the threshold of a shiny new year.
+It’s our first Monday of the New Year and we are standing on the threshold of a shiny new year.
 It’s almost as good as getting new school supplies.
 The smell of virgin paper not yet touched by a ballpoint.
 A new start.
 No mistakes.
 Nothing but potential.

 Okay, so if you are anything like me, your initial New Year’s Resolutions might look something like this.

 - Lose 20 pounds by February 1st

 - Run a marathon

 - Go to gym 5 hours a day

 - Win the

 - Go on vacation to Bora Bora (Note to Self: Look up actual location of Bora Bora)